-- (a) the CO2 storage site is located in the territory of the Union, its exclusive economic zones or on its continental shelf within the meaning of the United Nations Convention on the Law of the Sea (UNCLOS); - (b) the CO2 storage project contributes to reaching the objective set out in Article 18; - (c) the CO2 storage project has applied for a permit for the safe and permanent geological storage of CO2 in accordance with Directive 2009/31/EC. - 3.
-Net-zero technology manufacturing projects corresponding to a technology listed in the Annex located in 'less developed and transition regions' and Just Transition Fund Territories and eligible for funding under cohesion policy rules, shall be recognised by Member States as net-zero strategic projects under Article 11(3) upon request of the project promoter without the project promoter having to submit a formal application under Article 11(2). - 4.
-A net-zero technology manufacturing project located in the Union that contributes to the realisation of the objectives set out in Article 1(1) and that either benefits from the ETS Innovation Fund, or is part of Important Projects of Common European Interest, European Hydrogen Valleys, or of the Hydrogen Bank, when the funds support investment in manufacturing capacities corresponding to a technology listed in the Annex, shall be recognised by Member States as net-zero strategic project under Article 11(3) upon request of the project promoter without the project promoter having to submit a formal application under Article 11(2).
+- 2b.
+The Commission shall provide general information and guidance for the assessment of the criteria in paragraphs 1 and 2. - 3.
+Net-zero technology manufacturing projects corresponding to a technology listed in the Annex as defined in Article 3(1), point (aa), located in 'less developed and transition regions' and Just Transition Fund Territories and eligible for funding under cohesion policy rules, shall be recognised by Member States as net-zero strategic projects under Article 11(3) upon written request of the project promoter without the project promoter having to submit a formal application under Article 11(2).

+4. A net-zero technology manufacturing project located in the Union that contributes to the realisation of the objectives set out in Article 1(1) and that either benefits from the ETS Innovation Fund, or is part of Important Projects of Common European Interest, European Hydrogen Valleys, or of the Hydrogen Bank, when the funds support investment in manufacturing capacities corresponding to a technology listed-in the Annex as defined in Article 3(1), point (aa), shall be recognised by Member States as net-zero strategic project under Article 11(3) upon request of the project promoter without the project promoter having to submit a formal application under Article 11(2).